The other day, I came across this quote from Nora Ephron:

 “We have a game we play when we’re waiting for tables in restaurants, where you have to write the five things that describe yourself on a piece of paper.
 When I was [in my twenties], I would have put: ambitious, Wellesley graduate, daughter, Democrat, single.
 Ten years later not one of those five things turned up on my list.
 I was: journalist, feminist, New Yorker, divorced, funny.
 Today not one of those five things turns up in my list: writer, director, mother, sister, happy.”

 Alex and I often talk about how people’s lives can be divided into distinct chapters— I’m curious, how would you describe yourself in five words at this stage in your life?
-Today mine might be writer, friend, mama, sleepy, loving.
+Today mine might be writer, friend, mother, sleepy, loving.

 P.S.
 Another brilliant quote from Ephron: “I have a theory that children remember two things—when you weren’t there and when they threw up.”